 that moment shrapnel scythed you to the stinking mud…

 Here, she presents us with an ugly scene from the battlefield.
 The sibilant ‘s’ sounds fuse with the harsh cacophony of ‘shrapnel’ and ‘stinking’ to recreate the goriness and ignominy of the soldier’s brutal end.
 The use of the word ‘scythed’ as a verb demonstrates how quickly and effortlessly the young man’s life is erased.
-Just as a farmer takes a scythe to harvest crops, we visualise how swathes of young men were killed in their prime and makes us think of The Grim Reaper on a particularly violent spree.
+Just as a farmer takes a scythe to harvest crops, we visualize how swathes of young men were killed in their prime and make us think of The Grim Reaper on a particularly violent spree.

 The repetition in the short line ‘to die and die and die’ is a deliberate technique used to shock and pay homage to every single man lost.
 The iambic rhythm hammers home each ‘die’ and the short, monosyllabic sentence sits out starkly from the rest.
-Duffy does something similar in the next line as she breaks up the words from the Latin with dashes to emphasise that there is nothing sweet or good to die for one’s country in battle.
+Duffy does something similar in the next line as she breaks up the words from the Latin with dashes to emphasize that there is nothing sweet or good to die for one’s country in battle.
 Reading this line aloud, one is forced to draw attention to every syllable and each ‘No’ is a rebuke to this famous expression.

-In the next line she lists their names, all of which are so fitting of the time, which adds a sense of realism and poignancy.
-The diminutives such as ‘Harry’, ‘Tommy’ and Bert’ again reinforces the relationship between the men; never once does she include reference to titles such as ‘Officer’ or ‘Sergeant’, these are just a group of lads ‘in it together.’
-It can be no coincidence that she chooses to include the name ‘Wilfred’, since it was Owen who penned ‘Dulce Est Decorum Est’ as he railed against the terrible conditions in the trenches, before being killed in the very last days of battle in 1918.
+In the next line, she lists their names, all of which is so fitting of the time, which adds a sense of realism and poignancy.
+The diminutives such as ‘Harry’, ‘Tommy’ and Bert’ again reinforces the relationship between the men; never once does she include a reference to titles such as ‘Officer’ or ‘Sergeant’, these are just a group of lads ‘in it together.’
+It can be no coincidence that she chooses to include the name ‘Wilfred’, since it was Wilfred Owen who penned ‘Dulce Est Decorum Est’ as he railed against the terrible conditions in the trenches, before being killed in the very last days of battle in 1918.

 The caesura pause after ‘home’ makes us savour this thought of ‘what if it had happened differently?’ before she surprises us with the image ‘Freshly alive’, as though indeed, someone has waved a fairy wand and granted them life.
 This, we feel, is how it should have been.

-Once again, she describes the soldier playing ‘Tipperary’ as a ‘lad’ to heighten pathos, and there is too, a poignancy in the choice of song which British troops used to sing to boost morale and dream of home.
+In the last two lines, once again, she describes the soldier playing ‘Tipperary’ as a ‘lad’ to heighten pathos, and there is too, a poignancy in the choice of song which British troops used to sing to boost morale and dream of home.

 The use of adjectives ‘glistening and healthy’ used to describe the horses shows that it wasn’t only humans who suffered in battle, and she wishes for these men to have a royal entourage and to be treated as heroes and kings because they utterly deserve it.